 Beginning in 1985, I served the Episcopal Diocese of Albany for twelve years as the Diocesan Altar Guild Directress.
-As it is the prerogative of the diocesan Bishop to oversee the ministry of the Diocesan Altar Guild, the Bishop established our ministry and asked me to carry it out.
-My ministry was to re-establish the crafts of vestment construction and linen construction within the Diocese of Albany.
+As it is the prerogative of the diocesan Bishop to oversee the ministry of the Diocesan Altar Guild, the Bishop established our ministry: To reclaim and re-establish the crafts of vestment construction and linen construction within the Diocese of Albany.
 I did this by offering classes, all materials and support.
 This project was very well received and we soon had Sewing Groups that met every month established in each of our seven deaneries.
 I did quite a lot of driving during those years!

 Perhaps you don’t understand that, by 1985 the crafts of linen and vestment construction for our churches had been lost.
-How that happened is a long story.
-When I started out, I had no patterns, no instructions, no nice person to guide me.
+How that happened is a long – and interesting – story that I’ll not go into here.
+Suffice it to say, when I started out, I had no patterns, no instructions, no nice person to guide me.
 It was my ministry to reclaim all that information.
 That’s continued to be my ministry all these years.

 At first I carried out this ministry within the context of our diocese.
 And then, following the publishing of my book, Sewing Church Linens, the ministry became national.
 While I (somehow!) did not anticipate this consequence at the time I wrote the book, the experience has been a very great blessing.

-Although I am retired as the Diocesan Directress, I have continued the ministry here.
-I’ve chosen to continue this ministry for a couple of reasons: First, because the people I work with are such a joy.
+Although I am retired as the Diocesan Directress, I have continued the ministry here – on line beginning in 1997.
+I’ve chosen to continue this ministry for a couple of reasons: First, because the people with whom I work are such a joy.

 In Christ’s Love,